TarekFawaz/Tika.BatchIngestor/docs/architecture.md

+> **⚠️ Important Note**
+> This entire concept is created for educational purposes for beginners; however, it is designed to be *high-performance and production-ready*.

 # Architecture Overview

 This document describes the architecture of Tika.BatchIngestor using the C4 model (Context, Containers, Components, and Code).

 ## Table of Contents